 - a) All required exhibits, including the Company's Articles of Incorporation, and Bylaws, are attached to the Company's Form SB-2, filed on February 7, 2001.
-All previously filed exhibits are incorporated herein by reference. - b) Reports on Form 8-K: No reports were on filed on Form 8K during the quarter ended December 31, 2001.
+All previously filed exhibits are incorporated herein by reference. - b) Reports on Form 8-K: No reports were on filed on Form 8K during the year ended December 31, 2005.

-EXHIBIT NO. DOCUMENT DESCRIPTION 3.1 Articles of Incorporation and any Amendments-Incorporated by reference to the Form 10-KSB, filed February 7, 2001.
-3.2 Bylaws- Incorporated by reference to the Form 10-KSB, filed February 7, 2001.
+EXHIBIT NO. DOCUMENT DESCRIPTION

+3.1 Articles of Incorporation and any Amendments-Incorporated by reference to the Form 10-KSB, filed February 7, 2001.